iliassioutis/iliassioutis.github.io/project-delivery/agile-scrum/index.md

 To make it concrete, I use one running example throughout.

 ### Running example used in every step
-A stakeholder asks:
+A stakeholder requests:
-“We need customer support agents to see the latest payment status for an order, because customers keep calling and agents cannot confirm whether payment succeeded.”
+‘Customer support agents need to see the latest payment status for an order, because customers keep calling and agents cannot confirm whether payment succeeded.’

 Assume:
 - Payment status is provided by a vendor API.